OP-Engineering/op-sqlite/README.md

 Note that on iOS the file system is sand-boxed, so you cannot access files/directories outside your app bundle directories.

-## In memory
+## In-memory

-Using SQLite in memory mode is supported:
+Using SQLite in-memory mode is supported:

 ```ts
 import { open } from '@op-engineering/op-sqlite';